k0swe/adif-json-protobuf/README.md

 The wire format of the protocol is a bespoke ASCII format based on tags with field width indicators.
 While simple to parse, the unique encoding prevents the use of many modern protocol handling tools, which slows development effort on more modern amateur radio contact logging software.
+In addition, ADIF's reliance on ASCII and inability to be modernized for UTF-8 is an eyesore to anyone with diacritics in their name or location.
 An extension called ADX attempted to encode ADIF data in XML, but ADX has not been widely adopted.
 I speculate this is because ADIF was considered good enough and ADX didn't add value, but another complaint among developers is that ADX failed to follow XML best practices.
 Notably, [it does not respect XML namespaces][1], breaking extensibility.
 Without wide adoption from developers, users have had no motivation to entrust their data to ADX.
-Even if they cared about an arguably superior wire format, the fear of incompatibility would have discouraged end users from using it.
+Even if they cared about an arguably superior wire format, the fear of incompatibility would have discouraged users from using it.

 [1]: http://tlfabian.blogspot.com/2016/07/musings-on-adif-file-format.html